This one was a tough one to finish!

 I'm very happy to announce that, starting today, I will be working as a full-time developer for the Godot!
 I'll be able to spend most of my time on engine development, mostly focused on all rendering tasks.
 First goal: occlusion culling - JFonS_

 - Official - "You can now try out most of the official #godotengine demos directly in your Web Browser" on Godot-demo-projects on the repo: https://godotengine.github.io/godot-demo-projects/

-- Official - The "Encrypting save games" satirical piece have been removes from the Godot documentation after some drama.
+- Official - The "Encrypting save games" satirical piece has been removed from the Godot documentation after some drama.

 Here and Here

-Apparently the page had been giving the Godot team some headaches since the beginning, so they remove it to keep the peace and avoid extra drama.
+Apparently, the page had been giving the Godot team some headaches since the beginning, so they remove it to keep the peace and avoid extra drama.
 And I have to say, I get it.
-I loved the page in question, but if it's bringing free drama there way, and not much more, they removing it is probably the right call.
+I loved the page in question, but if it's bringing free drama their way, and not much more, they removing it is probably the right call.